Heard You’ve Got A Little Problem Concerning Smokers’ Lips

 You might smoke a cigarette a day, maybe even two.
 You might even go through a whole pack in one day.
 Well, we’re sure you’ve heard them say, “Smoking is injurious to health!”
 What they’re not spelling out for you is, “Smoking is injurious to your beauty, too!”
 It’s a nightmare that starts out drying your skin, especially your lips and then goes on to strip them of their colour, making them appear darker.
 And as if that wasn’t enough, the constant puckering of your lips to grip the cigarette gives rise to fine lines over time.

 Now that’s one reason to kick the butt right away.
 But what if you can’t?
 What if you don’t want to?
-Can your lips keep your secret?
+Can your smoking lips keep your secret?
+Wondering how to get rid of dark lips?
 Well, more on that later.
 First, let’s get to the bottom of how and why this happens.

 Tobacco and tar